On this page:

 These changes will also improve property values, with recent data showing energy efficient houses in Melbourne are fetching up to $197,000 more than non-energy efficient houses, while units averaged at $95,000 more.

-These standards build on existing health and safety standards that have been in place in Victoria since 2021, and a 2-star heating standard that was introduced in 2023.
+These standards build on existing minimum standards that have been in place in Victoria since 2021, and a 2-star heating standard that was introduced in 2023.
 The new standards cover the most cost-effective measures for cutting energy waste in the home – insulation, draughtproofing and low-flow showerheads, as well as efficiency ratings for hot water, heating and cooling.

 The standards are designed to improve rental homes while keeping costs manageable for rental providers.
 The standards also kick in at different times to help spread expenses over time: